Expert Medical Care

 • Serves as a warning signal

-• Responds well to standard treatment
+• Often responds well to standard treatment

 Chronic Pain